lachlan-ibm/verify_access_autoconf/doc/base.rst

 Advanced tuning parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Advanced Tuning Parameters can be set on an appliance to configure additional settings not exposed by the LMI.
+Any required advanced tuning parameters for your deployment will be communicated to you via support.
+An example configuration is:

 .. code-block:: yaml
   advanced_tuning_parameters: